radarbot-team/radarbot-team-best-pratices/user-interface/UserInterface.md

 }
 ```

-If you make animations with autolayout you will need to call *layoutIfNeeded* in the animation block.
+If you make animations with Autolayout you will need to call *layoutIfNeeded* in the animation block.

 ```swift
 constraint.constant = 200